bocoup/roost-boston-2012/testing/FF-NOTES.md

   - integration tests are slow
   - they don't help with design
   - really just smoke tests
-  - [demo integration tests]
+  - [demo integration tests] `ruby spec/app.rb`

 ## what is a unit test?

-- a test simply determines whether something is true
+- a test that determines whether something is true
 - www/lib/myUnit.js -- a stupid simple test framework
   - anything fancier is just sugar!
 - a test for fizzbuzz